-IPOs are again the hottest sector in Indian financial market since too much money has been made in the last few months.
+Initial Public Offering (IPOs) are again the hottest sector in the Indian financial market since too much money has been made in the last few months.

 In 2017, almost 38 IPOs were issued raising amount worth Rs 75,475.37 crore while in 2018 till date, 14 IPOs have already been issued successfully thus raising amount worth Rs 19,274.90 crore.

-So you can clearly see that IPO market is gradually picking up momentum.
+So you can clearly see that the IPO market is gradually picking up momentum.

-I was having a chat with my friend who told me that according to him, the IPOs are better way to make quick money.
+I was having a chat with my friend who told me that according to him, the initial public offering are a better way to make quick money.

 His opinion was based on the recent experience which he made by investing in the two IPOs which includes Bharat Dynamics and Bandhan Bank which gave a good return on the first day of listing.

 I don’t know whether it is actually a good way to make quick bucks or not, so let’s dig deeper to analyse the IPO market whether it is actually a value or a trap.

 This made me remember a nice quote by legendary investor

 Warren Buffett who said, “Be fearful when others are greedy and greedy when others are fearful”